ADHD Time Management Tips To Help People With ADHD Boost Attention And Functioning

 Consider building an extra five to 10 minutes into your schedule when you know you must do something or go somewhere at a specific time.
 Giving yourself extra time when scheduling tasks gives you wiggle room in case things take longer than you’re expecting.

 Scheduling apps, planners, and calendars can be helpful if you have ADHD.
-To avoid forgetting anything, try to add every event and task to your calendar the moment you schedule it.
-For added support, consider looking for a digital planner that sends you notifications whenever you have something coming up.
+To avoid forgetting anything, try to add every event and task to your calendar app the moment you schedule it.
+For added support, consider looking for a digital planner that sends you notifications whenever you have something coming up, which may help you avoid things like missed appointments, overdue bills, and issues meeting deadlines.
 (You may want to avoid using this function for low-priority alerts, which may make it less effective, and save it for things like appointments and deadlines.)

 Use timers

 When it comes to time perception and measurement, timers can often supplement internal abilities.
-Consider tracking the time it takes you to do tasks you complete regularly.
+Consider tracking the time it takes you to do tasks you complete regularly, like household chores or grocery shopping.
 This may give you a better sense of how long they take you on average.
 You can also use timers to notify you when it’s time to change tasks, so you don’t spend too much time on any one thing.

 Get ahead of waiting mode